-- Health and well-being education:

-A key element of our health and well-being commitment is the delivery of health and well-being education sessions and webinars.
-Many of these are tailored to pertinent topics, coinciding with international/national awareness days such as Mental Health Awareness Week and World

-- We delivered a global webinar

-on Mental Health last year to all

-staff, which was attended by 500+

-colleagues.
-Such a vital and important

-topic for us all, it's a reminder to be

-open about our state of mind and

-do what we need to best support

-ourselves and each other every day.
+- Health and well-being education: A key element of our health and wellbeing commitment is the delivery of health and well-being education sessions and webinars.
+Many of these are tailored to pertinent topics, coinciding with international/national awareness days such as Mental Health Awareness Week and World Mental Health Awareness Day. - We delivered a global webinar on Mental Health last year to all staff, which was attended by 500+ colleagues.
+Such a vital and important topic for us all, it's a reminder to be open about our state of mind and do what we need to best support ourselves and each other every day. - Employee Assistance Program: All staff globally have access to an Employee Assistance Program (EAP), which is a confidential employee benefit covering work, health and wider personal issues.
+Through EAP staff can access help when they need it, 24/7, and if more specialized help is needed, telephone and face-to-face counselling services are available.